 How we deliver

-MLA delivers marketing, research and development on behalf of cattle, sheep and goat levy payers through six business units and two subsidiary companies.
+MLA delivers marketing, research and development on behalf of cattle, sheep and goat levy payers through five business units and two subsidiary companies.

 General Manager: Michael Crowley

-Roles and responsibilities: The Research, Development and Innovation team develops and implements cutting-edge strategies to increase the profitability and sustainability of the red meat industry.
+Roles and responsibilities: The Research, Development and Adoption team delivers research, development and adoption activities, both on- and off-farm.
+These activities serve to boost the productivity, sustainability and profitability of the Australian red meat industry.
+The scope of work within the team includes:

 Roles and responsibilities: A wholly-owned subsidiary of MLA, MDC accelerates innovation across the value chain so the Australian red meat and livestock industry can remain competitive on the world stage.

-It does this by attracting commercial investment from individual enterprises and others that share a mutual interest to co-invest in innovation that will benefit the industry.
+It does this by attracting commercial investment from individual enterprises and others that share a mutual interest and matching these with Australian Government funding to invest in innovation that will benefit the industry.

 Chief Executive Officer: Dr Jane Weatherley